pori/pori.codes/website/README.md

     liveLink: https://leasecake.com
   - imagePath: /sensarie.png
     title: Sensarie
-    subtitle: Research · Front-End
     lead: Pronounced similarly to "sensory," it is a startup dedicated to helping you find the perfect neighborhood in Orlando, Florida.
     description: The team brought me on-board to help normalize their development processes and technical infrastructure.
 Aside from lending expertise, I built and refined their on-boarding experience.
     liveLink: https://sensarie.com
   - imagePath: /the-cleaning-studio.png
     title: The Cleaning Studio
-    subtitle: UX · UI · Front-End
     lead: On-demand home cleaning services in Brisbane, Australia.
-    description: I performed a UX/UI audit to determine what was already in place with their platform. along with evolving the visual language of the product, I used existing customer data to design their on-boarding experience.
+    description: I performed a user experience audit to determine what was already in place with their platform. along with evolving the visual language of the product, I used existing customer data to design their on-boarding experience.
     liveLink: https://thecleaningstudio.com.au
   - imagePath: /rapido.png
     title: Rapido
-    subtitle: Research · UX · UI · Front-End
     lead: Rapido was a mobile app for requesting services such as plumbing, electric, and HVAC.
     description: As a part of <a href="https://www.starterstudio.org/programs/accelerators/">Starter Studio Accelerator 1.0</a>, I spent my time conducting user interviews, designing, building, and marketing.
 I had the pleasure of being featured on <a href="https://www.bizjournals.com/orlando/news/2015/07/29/plumbers-electricians-etc-may-get-more-customers.html" target="_blank">a few</a> <a href="http://www.orlandosentinel.com/business/technology/tech_check/os-rapido-launches-mobile-application-20150730-post.html" target="_blank">different</a> <a href="http://www.mynews13.com/fl/orlando/news/2015/8/3/rapido_app_orlando.html" target="_target">news outlets</a>.
     liveLink: https://youtu.be/Ll6eDHCHSCw
     liveLinkLabel: Watch Pitch

 elsewhere:
   - label: Speaking about animation with Vue.js at CampJS.
     link: http://ix.campjs.com/
   - label: Speaking about building design systems in Vue.js at Certified Fresh Events (date pending).